The Classification of Triangular Semisimple and Cosemisimple Hopf Algebras Over an Algebraically Closed Field: Introduction

 \section{Introduction}

 In this paper we classify triangular semisimple and cosemisimple Hopf algebras over {\em any} algebraically closed field $k$.
 Namely, we construct, for each positive integer $N$, relatively prime to the characteristic of $k$ if it is positive, a bijection between the set of isomorphism classes of triangular semisimple and cosemisimple Hopf algebras of dimension $N$ over $k$, and the set of isomorphism classes of quadruples $(G,H,V,u)$, where $G$ is a group of order $N$, $H$ is a subgroup of $G$, $V$ is an irreducible projective representation of $H$ over $k$ of dimension $|H|^{1/2}$, and $u\in G$ is a central element of order $\le 2.$ This classification implies, in particular, that {\em any} triangular semisimple and cosemisimple Hopf algebra over $k$ can be obtained from a group algebra by a twist (it was previously known only in characteristic $0$ [EG1, Theorem 2.1]).
-We also answer positively the question from [EG2] whether the group underlying a {\em minimal} triangular semisimple Hopf algebra is solvable.
-We conclude by showing that any triangular semisimple and cosemisimple Hopf algebra over $k$ of dimension bigger than $1$ contains a non-trivial grouplike element.
+It also implies that $(G,H,V,u)$ corresponds to a {\em minimal} triangular semisimple Hopf algebra over $k$ if and only if $G$ is generated by $H$ and $u.$ We then answer positively the question from [EG2] whether the group underlying a {\em minimal} triangular semisimple Hopf algebra is solvable by proving that the group $H$ is a quotient of a central type group and hence solvable.
+We then conclude that any triangular semisimple and cosemisimple Hopf algebra over $k$ of dimension bigger than $1$ contains a non-trivial grouplike element.

 The classification uses Deligne's theorem on Tannakian categories [De] and the results of the paper [M] in an essential way.
 The proof of solvability and existence of grouplike elements relies on a theorem from [HI], which is proved using the classification of finite simple groups.
 The classification in positive characteristic relies also on the lifting functor from [EG4].